Use Granola to Boost Your Diet’s Healthpbfycom

 Ways To Eat Granola

 Granola works perfectly with your best salad.
-All you have to do is prep your salad and sprinkle some salty sweet granola on top.
+All you have to do is prep your salad and sprinkle some salty-sweet on top.

 Breakfast baked goods